Boohdaaaan/App-Review-Analyzer/README.md

 # App Reviews Analyzer

-FastAPI-based service that fetches, analyzes, and provides insights from mobile app reviews across the App Store and Google Play Market.
+FastAPI-based service that fetches, analyzes and provides insights from mobile app reviews across the App Store and Google Play Market.
 The service uses advanced machine learning for sentiment analysis and LLM-powered review summarization.

 ## Features